This post may contain affiliate links. Please read my disclosure policy.

 - 1/4 cup chopped fresh basil

-Melt 2 tablespoons butter in a skillet over medium-high heat.
+- Melt 2 tablespoons butter in a skillet over medium-high heat.
 Add chopped mushrooms, onion, and garlic.
 Season with salt, pepper, and thyme.
 Cook and stir until mushrooms are slightly softened, approximately 3 or 4 minutes.
 Transfer cooked mushrooms and onions to a plate and return pan to the heat.
 Add an additional tablespoon of butter to the same pan and when it has melted, add the orzo.
 Cook and stir for a couple of minutes until lightly browned.
-Stir in chicken broth and bring to boil.
+Stir in broth and bring to boil.
 Cover.
-Reduce heat and simmer until orzo is tender and liquid is absorbed, about 15 – 20 minutes.
+Reduce heat and simmer until orzo is tender and liquid is absorbed, about 15 to 20 minutes.